Putting IoT data from connected vehicles to work

 Rozzi: A big challenge for companies like ours is the ability to unite two disconnected worlds: data analysis and design.
 Until a few years ago, vehicle designers did not feel the need to collect data on the use of vehicles in the field.
 Today, this data drives our business.

 For vehicle usage data to be helpful during the design phase, it’s essential that people understand the value of it.
 And this requires easy-to-use analytics.
-This is where SAS Viya in Azure is so beneficial.
+This is where SAS Viya is so beneficial.

-SAS Viya in Azure not only allows our analysts to do all the hardcore analysis they want on the data – to structure the data and create models in a very agile way – but they can share the information in a very intuitive and simple way.
+SAS Viya not only allows our analysts to do all the hardcore analysis they want on the data – to structure the data and create models in a very agile way – but they can share the information in a very intuitive and simple way.
 This allows people without data skills to understand patterns and use them during the design phase.
 A graph is much more intuitive than a sequence of data.
 This clarity greatly raises confidence in our analytics and triggers new mechanisms in decision-making and operational processes that help us be more objective, data-driven and analytics-based.

 This ease of use cannot be overstated.
 The data analyst who creates the analysis and reports is clearly a specialized person.
 But the information they provide is easy for anyone to understand.
 Even non-technical people can take advantage of this information, which is made available in a variety of formats to meet the specific needs of recipients.